Smart technology for stadium safety

 - Alerting security when motion analytics detect an unauthorized person attempts to enter a restricted area like the players’ dressing room, press boxes, VIP suites, catering kitchens, etc.

 - Monitoring the kitchens to assure the staff follows proper health and safety protocols when handling and preparing food

 - Oversee activity at merchandise kiosks and retail shops to detect pilfering and unsanctioned giveaways

 - Record loading dock deliveries and provide forensic evidence to reconcile discrepancies

 Managing event exit

 If the home team is losing or it’s such a one-sided match that the final result is inevitable, fans want to exit early to beat the traffic.
 Stadiums are exploring strategies that will allow them to maintain health and safety standards without feeling too restrictive to fans.
-It will probably take quite a bit of trial and error until a workable solution is reached but again, technology solutions can help manage the movement of a large crown to maintain health and safety, along with the all-important audio communications to keep everyone informed.
+Technology solutions can help manage the movement of a large crowd to maintain health and safety, along with the all-important audio communications to keep everyone informed.

 New norms, new challenges

-While a lot of the conversation about getting fans back in the stands has centered on operations, stadiums haven’t lost focus on security.
+While a lot of the conversation following the pandemic was about getting fans back in the stands and centered on operations, stadiums haven’t lost focus on security.
 Any operational improvements meant to address the new norm of heightened health and safety need to be reviewed from the perspective of security to ensure they don’t create any unintended consequences.

-As stadiums gradually return to partial and, hopefully, full attendance, they may face new challenges they hadn’t previously anticipated.
-But with help from intelligent network technology, stadiums will soon be able to restore the full fan experience in all its exciting glory.
+As stadiums have returned to full capacity, they have faced new challenges they hadn’t previously anticipated.
+But with help from intelligent network technology, stadiums are delivering the full fan experience in all its exciting glory.